Jim Leyland: Florida Marlins (1997–1998)

-In the offseason, Huizenga dismantled the team in what became known as "the fire sale."
-After Game 7, when asked about rumors that he might retire if Huizenga sold the franchise, Leyland quipped, "My wife doesn't like me that much.
-I can't retire."
-Leyland indeed remained as the manager, but resigned after the 1998 season, when the Marlins went 54–108.
-Due to the details of his contract (alongside the team finding itself in the process of being sold), he received a $500,000 buyout for the remaining three years of his five-year contract.
+Colorado Rockies (1999)

 Leyland was subsequently hired by the Colorado Rockies for the 1999 season.
-Leyland reached 1,000 wins on April 15, leading the Rockies to a 6-4 win over the San Diego Padres at Coors Field.
+Leyland reached 1,000 wins on April 15, leading the Rockies to a 6–4 win over the San Diego Padres at Coors Field.
 He achieved the feat in his 2,048th game as manager.
-Leyland ultimately came to regret the decision to manage in Colorado, saying that while he was treated well by the team, he felt he could not manage well with Coors Field in regards to pitching, as he described himself as "pitcher's manager."
+Leyland ultimately came to regret the decision to manage in Colorado, saying that while he was treated well by the team, he felt he could not manage well with Coors Field in regard to pitching, as he described himself as "pitcher's manager."
 He walked away from the final two years of his contract after one season.
 It was the fifth time in Leyland's 14 seasons that he skippered a team that finished last in its division.
 After this, he became a Pittsburgh-based scout for the St. Louis Cardinals.